Quiet Biology

 A drug that lowers blood glucose does not necessarily change the insulin resistance, mitochondrial dysfunction, or chronic mTOR activation that is generating the elevated glucose.
 It modifies the output.
 The generating system continues.
 When the drug is withdrawn, the output returns because the system that produced it was never modified.

 This is the fundamental limitation of output-layer intervention, and it is not a criticism of any specific drug.
 It is a description of what output-layer intervention is and is not.
 It is a powerful and often necessary tool for managing acute pathology, reducing immediate risk, and buying time for deeper changes to occur.
-What it is not, on its own, is a strategy for changing what the system returns to when the intervention is withdrawn.
+What it is not, on its own, is a strategy for changing what the system tends to return to when the intervention is withdrawn.

 What the terrain layer acts on

-- Adipose tissue distribution — particularly visceral and hepatic fat, which are metabolically active in ways that subcutaneous fat is not, driving insulin resistance, inflammatory cytokine output, and aromatase activity
+• Adipose tissue distribution — particularly visceral and hepatic fat, which are metabolically active in ways that subcutaneous fat is not, driving insulin resistance, inflammatory cytokine output, and aromatase activity

-- Mitochondrial population quality — the proportion of functional to dysfunctional mitochondria within cells, which determines metabolic flexibility, ROS production, and signalling fidelity
+• Mitochondrial population quality — the proportion of functional to dysfunctional mitochondria within cells, which determines metabolic flexibility, ROS production, and signalling fidelity

-- Gut microbiome architecture — the composition of microbial populations that regulate systemic inflammation, metabolic signalling, and the oestrogen-relevant entero-hepatic circulation
+• Gut microbiome architecture — the composition of microbial populations that regulate systemic inflammation, metabolic signalling, and the oestrogen-relevant entero-hepatic circulation

 The agents that work here